 - ventricular tachycardia: a very fast and dangerous rhythm starting in the heart’s two lower chambers

 Your doctor may order tests to record your heart’s electrical activity and rhythm.
 Your doctor may also ask about any other conditions you have, including diabetes or kidney disease.
-Women who are pregnant should not have cardiac ablation because the procedure involves radiation.
+Women who are pregnant shouldn’t have cardiac ablation because the procedure involves radiation.

 Your doctor will probably tell you not to eat or drink anything after midnight the night before the procedure.
-You may need to stop taking medications that can increase your risk of excessive bleeding, including aspirin, Coumadin, or other types of blood thinners, but some cardiologists wish you to continue these medications.
+You may need to stop taking medications that can increase your risk of excessive bleeding, including aspirin (Bufferin), warfarin (Coumadin), or other types of blood thinners, but some cardiologists wish you to continue these medications.
 Make certain that you discuss it with your doctor before surgery.

-You’ll get medication through an intravenous (IV) line in your arm that will make you drowsy and you may fall asleep.
-Equipment will monitor your heart’s electrical activity.
+First, your anesthesia provider gives you medication through an intravenous (IV) line in your arm that will make you drowsy and may cause you to fall asleep.
+Equipment monitors your heart’s electrical activity.

-Your doctor will clean and numb an area of skin on your arm, neck, or groin.
-Next, they will thread a series of catheters through a blood vessel and into your heart.
-You will be injected with a special contrast dye to help the doctor see areas of abnormal muscle in your heart.
-The cardiologist will then use a catheter with an electrode at the tip to direct a burst of radiofrequency energy.
-This electrical pulse will destroy small sections of abnormal heart tissue to correct your irregular heartbeat.
+Your doctor cleans and numbs an area of skin on your arm, neck, or groin.
+Next, they thread a series of catheters through a blood vessel and into your heart.
+They inject a special contrast dye to help them see areas of abnormal muscle in your heart.
+The cardiologist then uses a catheter with an electrode at the tip to direct a burst of radiofrequency energy.
+This electrical pulse destroys small sections of abnormal heart tissue to correct your irregular heartbeat.

 The procedure may feel a bit uncomfortable.
 Make sure to ask your doctor for more medication if it becomes painful.

-After the procedure, you will go to a recovery room and lie still for four to six hours to help your body recover.
-Nurses will monitor your heart rhythm during recovery.
+After the procedure, you lie still in a recovery room for four to six hours to help your body recover.
+Nurses monitor your heart rhythm during recovery.
 You may go home on the same day, or you may need to stay in the hospital overnight.